LuizBronzeadoNeto/LuizBronzeadoNeto/README.md

 ![githubBanner](https://github.com/user-attachments/assets/5290ef35-4262-4367-aacf-f097a55ee930)

 # 💫 About Me:
-Hi/Hallo/Oi,<br>I'm Luiz, I am a Computer Science student at the Federal University of Campina Grande, Brazil<br>🌱 I'm currently learning more about functional and logical programming<br>💬 Feel free to ask me about anything
+Hi/Hallo/Oi,<br>I'm Luiz, I am a Computer Science student at the Federal University of Campina Grande, Brazil<br>🌱 I'm currently learning more about functional and logical programming<br>💬 Feel free to ask me about anything!

 A computer is probably the closest thing to magic in our world.
 A rock we taught how to "think"?
 Who would have thought that was possible?